-- I am an applied mathematician committed to performing numerical analysis and developing scientific computing tools for problems arising in science and engineering.
-Specifically, I am an expert in developing fundamental theories, advanced and robust computational methods, as well as practical and sophisticated software to solve the quantum many-body problem and to predict the behaviors of matter of scientific and technological interest.
+I am an applied mathematician committed to performing numerical analysis and developing scientific computing tools for problems arising in science and engineering.
+Specifically, I am an expert in interpreting fundamental theories, designing advanced and robust computational methods, as well as developing practical and sophisticated software to solve the quantum many-body problem and to predict the behaviors of matter of scientific and technological interest.
 For more details, please see the Research page.

 - I gave a talk at the Student Computational Math Seminar, the Ohio State University on the topic of Introduction to Computational Quantum Physics (04/21/23)!